AttorneyOnline/AO2-Client/README_BUILD.md

 BASS and BASS Opus only comes as dynamic libraries and is not open-source.
 That means you can't link it statically in the program.

-For Discord RPC, you can try downloading the source and configuring it to compile to a static library.
-You're gonna have to figure out how, though.
+For Discord RPC, you can download prebuilt static libraries for your platform.
+Just put them in lib/.

-The same goes for Qt Apng Plugin.
-This guide does not go into detail how to configure each of these to build a static library.
+For Qt Apng Plugin, you need to compile it statically.
+This guide does not go into detail how to configure this to build a static library.
 You may have to add Q_IMPORT_PLUGIN(ApngImagePlugin); in main.cpp.
 See more about importing static plugins here: http://doc.qt.io/qt-5/plugins-howto.html#static-plugins